leep1000/leep1000/README.md

 Hi 👋

-As a motivated individual with a background in clinical research, I took the bold step of leaving my secure previous role to pursue a new career in technology after discovering a passion for coding during downtime at work.
+As a motivated individual with a background in clinical research, I left my secure previous role to pursue a new career in technology after discovering a passion for coding during downtime at work.

 I now work for a global and forward-thinking leader in technology.
 Currently, I am gaining my Digital and Technological degree as well as developing proficiency in developing real-world business solutions.